 Is there any logic to this scenario?
 If you answered 'no', consider the irrational processes that frequently occur in procurement and finance departments.
 Doing so may cause you to view the above example as sensible by comparison.

 The four points below outline some of the most common problems (and solutions) associated with the disconnect between procurement and finance teams.
-This detachment also has implications for strategic sourcing, which we'll address in another blog, so check in with us later.
+This detachment also has implications for strategic sourcing and the overall procurement of finance, which we'll address in another blog, so check in with us later.

 Purchases take place outside the realm of finance and management.
 Maverick spending causes time to be wasted while the authorized deal is being traced through multiple transactions and departments.